What You Should Know About Surgery for Cavernous Malformation

 Step 1: Patient Positioning

 The patient is placed on the operating table and is given general anesthesia.
-Once asleep, a breathing tube is placed in the lungs (intubation) and connected to a ventilator to pump oxygen during the operation.
+Once asleep, a breathing tube is placed in the windpipe (trachea) and connected to a ventilator to pump oxygen to the lungs during the operation.
 A 3-pin clamp is connected to the operating table and attached to the patient’s head for immobilization.
 Hair is shaved near the incision site.

 Step 2: Skin Incision